SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBCluster.md

 ```

 ### -StorageEncrypted
-Indicates whether the DB instance is encrypted.
+Indicates whether the DB cluster is encrypted.
-If you specify the DBClusterIdentifier, DBSnapshotIdentifier, or SourceDBInstanceIdentifier property, don't specify this property.
+If you specify the SnapshotIdentifier or SourceDBInstanceIdentifier property, don't specify this property.
-The value is inherited from the cluster, snapshot, or source DB instance.
+The value is inherited from the snapshot or source DB instance.
 If you specify the KmsKeyId property, then you must enable encryption.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html#cfn-rds-dbcluster-storageencrypted